Eco-Schools Awards | Keep Scotland Beautiful Skip to main content

 Our annual Eco-Schools Awards are an opportunity to shine a light on those Green Flag schools that have gone above and beyond in their Eco-Schools work, inspiring those around them and delivering innovative environmental action.

-Nominations for the 2025 Eco-Schools Awards will open in early 2025.
+Nominations for the 2025 Eco-Schools Awards are now OPEN

 2023 Eco-Schools Awards Winners